 When you hear the term "obstructive sleep apnea," you probably think of overweight men over the age of 40 who snore incessantly throughout the night.
 And while it’s true that men are twice as likely as women to develop this sleeping disorder, it’s important to acknowledge that women are also at risk.
 Not only that, but according to a new study published in the journal Circulation, the cardiovascular health risks associated with sleep apnea may actually be higher for women.

-As SoClean reported earlier this year, women often struggle to receive a sleep apnea diagnosis – partly because they don’t fit the mold of the typical sleep apnea patient and partly because their symptoms manifest differently.
-Because of this, experts say that women are more likely than men to have undiagnosed sleep apnea, which means they’re missing out on effective treatments like CPAP therapy that can potentially reduce the risk of heart disease.
+Women often struggle to receive a sleep apnea diagnosis, partly because they don’t fit the mold of the typical sleep apnea patient and partly because their symptoms manifest differently.
+Because of this, experts say that women are more likely than men to have undiagnosed sleep apnea.

 If you’re a woman and you find yourself exhibiting symptoms of sleep apnea – insomnia, disrupted sleep, chronic fatigue, depression or snoring – it’s time to discuss sleep apnea with your doctor.
 Be proactive so you can get the treatment you need to improve your health and keep your cardiovascular risks at a minimum.